MatCuns/Covariance-Based-Dynamic-Risk-Parity-Portfolio-with-Volatility-Targeting/README.md

 # USD Risk Parity + Volatility Targeting (2001–2026)

-In this python project I build a fully USD-denominated portfolio that combines:
+In this python project I build a USD portfolio that combines:

 • a diversified **risky multi-asset basket** constructed with **Risk Parity**, and
 • a defensive sleeve based on the **Bloomberg U.S. Aggregate Government Bond Index**,